📊

 **Google Sheets**: Free, real-time collaboration, powerful formulas (QUERY, IMPORTRANGE), API-friendly.
 Best for most use cases.
 Supports up to 10 million cells per spreadsheet.

-**Airtable**: For teams that want relational database features (linked records, views, automations), SheetLinkWP's CRM Fan-Out addon can route data to Airtable simultaneously with Google Sheets.
+**Airtable**: For teams that want relational database features (linked records, views, automations), SheetLinkWP's Multi-CRM Routing addon can route data to Airtable simultaneously with Google Sheets.

 Getting started